stopitcarl/smart-rockets-js/README.md

 2 - Wait and see the rockets adapt and find a way to the target - rockets need more generations to solve harder maps!

-3 - Remember to make maps progressively harder, each new generation is only slightly different than the one before.
+3 - Remember to make maps progressively harder, each new generation is only slightly better than the one before.

 ### Future changes